-- · Briefly state your health status. - Describe with concrete specifics how this impacts your job performance. - Finally, describe the changes you seek with the options you've developed and your plan for how it could happen.
+- State in clear terms your current health status. - Describe with concrete specifics how this impacts your job performance. - Identify and describe the changes you seek with the options you've developed and your plan for how it could happen.
 You might even include your rating system.